 What are industries like mining and cotton farming doing to save water?

 Water supply to industries and crop farming is managed by Sunwater.

 Sunwater works closely with their customers, including council, industries and farmers, to carefully manage water allocation to support ongoing water security and business confidence.

 Remember, these companies and their employees are a part of our community too and recognise the need to conserve water.

-There are five water restriction levels – 0, 1, 2, 3 and 4 for the Central Highlands local government area.
+There are five water restriction levels (0,1,2,3 and 4) in the Central Highlands.

 Do I need to have a sign on the front fence if I’m watering lawns with greywater or tanks?

 While not mandatory, it is a good idea to have a sign, so others are aware.

 Can I install a water tank?

 Yes, please visit our rainwater tank information page and give our plumbing team a call on 1300 242 686.